Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 Why you might not see triggers yet
 - No active alerts: Ensure rows exist in Supabase for `heatmap_tracker_alerts` and `heatmap_indicator_tracker_alerts` with `is_active=true` and non-empty `pairs` (max 3).
 - Thresholds too strict: For Heatmap, start with Buy≥70 / Sell≤30.
 With multi‑indicator aggregation, Final can concentrate near neutral on choppy days, especially in swingTrader style.
-- Arm/disarm gating: Buy disarms after a BUY trigger and rearms once RSI < (buy_threshold−5); Sell disarms after a SELL trigger and rearms once RSI > (sell_threshold+5).
+- Arm/disarm gating (Heatmap): After a trigger, the corresponding side disarms and re‑arms as soon as it leaves the zone boundary (no margin): Buy re‑arms when `Buy% < buy_threshold`; Sell re‑arms when `Buy% > sell_threshold`.
 - Closed‑bar cadence: Evaluation is event‑driven (on each closed bar) with a 5‑minute safety scheduler; low TFs see more opportunities.